Research & Publications

 Conference Proceeding

-Coninx, S., Willemsen, P., & Reuter, K. (2022): An Experimental-Linguistic Study of the Folk Concept of Pain: Implication, Projection, & Deniability.
+Coninx, S., Reuter, K., & Willemsen, P. (2022): An Experimental-Linguistic Study of the Folk Concept of Pain: Implication, Projection, & Deniability.
 Proceedings of the Annual Meeting of the Cognitive Science Society.
 Publication

 IV.
 Social Understanding

-Theories of social understanding have moved away from arguing that just one epistemic strategy constitutes our ability of social understanding.
+Theories of social understanding have moved away from arguing that we merely rely on one socio-epistemic strategy.
 In contrast, the empirical evidence seems to support a pluralistic approach.
-In cooperation with Albert Newen and Julia Wolf, we aim to defend in different subprojects a pluralistic view, but highlight two open questions: what is the residual role of mindreading within this framework, and how do different strategies of social understanding relate to each other?
-That is, we aim to clarify the arguments that might be considered in evaluating the role that epistemic strategies play in a pluralistic framework: frequency, centrality, and reliability.
+In cooperation with Albert Newen and Julia Wolf, we address two central questions: (1) which role does mindreading play within a pluralistic framework, and (2) how do different strategies of social understanding relate to each other?
+First, we clarify the arguments that might be considered in evaluating the role that epistemic strategies play in a pluralistic framework: frequency, centrality, and reliability.
 On this basis, we argue that mindreading constitutes a core strategy in human social life.
-Further, we provide an account of the relation and dynamic interaction between different epistemic strategies in social understanding.
+Second, we provide an account of the relation and dynamic interaction between different epistemic strategies in social understanding.

 Related Publications